PHOENIXCONTACT/MORYX-Framework/Documentation/articles/Platform/Serialization/EntryFormat.md

 The `Entry` class represents property definition.
 It consists of `EntryKey Key` and `EntryValue Value`.
 Both collections `Prototypes` and `Subentries` as well as `EntryValidation Validation` are optional properties.
 They are only used for some of the possible types of entry types.
 Entry class can have tree structure where `Entry` instances are located in SubEntries and/or Prototypes.

 We can decorate property with attributes:

-_DisplayNameAttribute_ when provided then EntryKey _Name_ will be taken from this attribute _DescriptionAttribute_ provides general description for Entry
+- `DisplayNameAttribute` when provided then EntryKey _Name_ will be taken from this attribute
+- `DescriptionAttribute` provides general description for Entry
+- `ReadOnlyAttribute` when provided, the `EntryValue.IsReadOnly` will be set to `true`

 ## EntryKey